hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

 description: Run Hyperledger Besu using the official docker image
 ---

-# Running Hyperledger Besu from a Docker image
+# Run Besu from a Docker image

-Besu provides a Docker image to run a Besu node in a Docker container.
+Hyperledger Besu provides a Docker image to run a Besu node in a Docker container.

 Use this Docker image to run a single Besu node without installing Besu.